Taganrog

+Demographics

-History of Taganrog
+History

-The history of the city goes back to the late Bronze Age–early Iron Age (between the 20th and 10th centuries BC), when it was the earliest Greek settlement in the northwestern Black Sea Region and was mentioned by the Greek historian Herodotus as Emporion Kremnoi.
+The history of the city goes back to the late Bronze Age–early Iron Age.
+Later, it became the earliest Greek settlement in the northwestern Black Sea region and was probably mentioned by the Greek historian Herodotus as emporion Kremnoi (Κρήμνοι, meaning cliffs).
+It had contacts as well to the other Greek colonies around the Black Sea as well as to the indigenous communities of the hinterland.

 In the 13th century, Pisan merchants founded a colony, Portus Pisanus, which was however short-lived.

 Taganrog was founded by Peter the Great on 12 September 1698.
+In 1712, it passed to the Ottoman Empire and the fort was destroyed.
+In 1769, it was recaptured by Russia.
 The first Russian Navy base, it hosted the Azov Flotilla of Catherine the Great (1770–1783), which subsequently became the Russian Black Sea Fleet.
 Taganrog was granted city status in 1775.
+From 1775 it was administratively located in the Azov Governorate, and then from 1784 in the Yekaterinoslav Governorate.

 By the end of the 18th century, Taganrog had lost its importance as a military base after Crimea and the entire Sea of Azov were absorbed into the Russian Empire.
 In 1802, Tsar Alexander I granted the city special status, which lasted until 1887.
 In 1825, the Alexander I Palace in Taganrog was used as his summer residence, and he died there in November 1825.
 Also in Taganrog is the House of Teacher, a mansion where numerous artists have performed.

-Although it had been bombarded and damaged by an Anglo-French fleet in 1855, Taganrog became important as a commercial port, used for the import of grain by the end of the 19th century until the early 20th century.
+Although it was besieged by Anglo-French fleet in 1855 during the Crimean War, Taganrog became important as a commercial port, used for the import of grain by the end of the 19th century until the early 20th century.
 Industrialization increased in the city when Belgian and German investors founded a boiler factory, an iron and steel foundry, a leather factory, and an oil press factory.
 By 1911, fifteen foreign consulates had opened in the city.

-During World War I, Taganrog was occupied by the troops of the German Army from May to August 1918.
+During World War I, Taganrog served as the temporary capital of the Ukrainian Soviet Republic in March-April 1918.
+Afterwards it was occupied by the troops of the German Army from May to August 1918.
 In 1919, General Anton Denikin established his headquarters at the Avgerino mansion in the city while commanding White Russian troops fighting in South Russia during the Russian Civil War.
 When the White Russians were defeated and Bolshevik power was established in the city on 25 December 1919, Denikin's remaining troops and the British Consulate were evacuated by HMS Montrose.
-Full power was granted to the Executive Committee of The City Soviet Workers' council on 17 December 1920, and Taganrog briefly joined the Ukrainian SSR as the administrative center of Taganrog Okrug, until it was transferred to the Russian SFSR along with Shakhty Okrug on 1 October 1924.
+Full power was granted to the executive committee of The City Soviet Workers' council on 17 December 1920, and Taganrog joined the Ukrainian SSR as the administrative center of Taganrog Okrug.
+It was transferred to the Russian SFSR along with Shakhty Okrug on 1 October 1924.